MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

 ## Active Directory activities

-Use Active Directory Domain Services (AD&nbsp;DS) activities to make Active&nbsp;Directory functions part of your workflow in Service Manager.
+Use Active Directory Domain Services (AD DS) activities to make Active Directory functions part of your workflow in Service Manager.

  The Service Manager Authoring Tool provides two default Service Manager activities in the **Active Directory Activities** group in the **Activities Toolbox** pane.
 The sections in this article describe these activities.

 ### Add AD DS Computer to a Group activity

-This activity adds a computer to a security group in Active Directory Domain Services (AD&nbsp;DS) in Service Manager.
+This activity adds a computer to a security group in Active Directory Domain Services (AD DS) in Service Manager.
 The computer and the group must belong to the same domain, and all the containers in the domain are searched.

 |Design time prerequisites|Run time prerequisites|
 |--------------------------|------------------------------|